Dre Campbell Farm

 This ready-to-use insecticidal soap can be applied indoors and outdoors to kill insects on contact.
 It is powered only by potassium fatty acids (derived from plants).

-Bonide Insecticidal RTU Soap also does not remain in the environment.
-You can apply it to your crops as often as desired (weekly or bi-weekly).
+Bonide Insecticidal RTU Soap also breaks down quickly in the environment.
+You can apply it regularly as directed on the label.

 You can also apply it to edible plants up until harvest day.